sir-Gollum/CalSync1on1/README.md

 **"Could not find calendar named 'X'"**
 - Calendar names must match EXACTLY (case-sensitive)
 - Run `calsync1on1 --verbose --dry-run` to see all available calendar names
-- Run setup script again: `make setup`
+- Run setup again: `calsync1on1 --setup`

 **"No 1:1 meetings found" - Most Common Issue**
 - **CRITICAL**: Set `owner_email` in your config to your actual email address